 The 4-Patches in a 9 -Patch Quilt Block

-As you can see from the picture to the left, 4 of the patches of this block are solid squares, and 5 of the patches are made from 4 patch quilt blocks.
+As you can see from the picture below, 4 of the patches of this block are solid squares, and 5 of the patches are made from 4 patch quilt blocks.

 One decision you have to make on the 4 patches is whether you want to take the time to remove the 3 stitches from the center that will remove some of the bulk from that area.
 Try it both ways, and then make your decision.